BeerendraMC/mfe-doc/static/media/2-Creating mfe in angular using web components.5f400ed3d451abbab91b.md

 }
 ```

-This code converts our GreetingComponent into a web component with the name my-greeting.
+This code converts our `GreetingComponent` into a web component with the name `my-greeting`.

 ### Step 4: Build the component

-When we build an angular application we get 3 javascript files **main.js**, **polyfill.js** and **runtime.js**.
+When we build an angular application we get 3 javascript files **main.js**, **polyfills.js** and **runtime.js**.
 For mfe we need to merge these three files using the below script.
-Create a file called **build-elements.js** and add below code in it and install `fs-extra` and `concat` npm packages as dev dependencies: `npm i -D fs-extra concat`
+Create a file called **build-elements.js** in the root directory of the application and add below code in it and install `fs-extra` and `concat` npm packages as dev dependencies: `npm i -D fs-extra concat`

 ```javascript
 const fs = require('fs-extra');